Inflectra/rapise-documentation/docs/Guide/start_page.md

 The Start Page provides:

 1. Links to tutorials and webinars.
-2. Links to sample tests.
-This displays a list of available Rapise samples.
+2. Links to sample tests, displaying a list of available Rapise samples.
 Some samples are shipped with Rapise while others are provided from the online public repository.
-    - The **Fetch Samples** button is used to download/update additional samples from online public repository.
+    *   The **Fetch Samples** button is used to download and update additional samples from the online public repository.

 ## How to Open